NexPlayer/iOS-SDK/advanced.md

 #### unsigned char NXPicTiming_ClockTSInfo::nuit_field_based_flag

-This is the nuit_field_based_flagin SEI picture timing information in H.264 content.
+This is the nuit_field_based_flag in SEI picture timing information in H.264 content.

 This value can be used to calculate the clock timestamp of H.264 video frames.

 ####  unsigned int NXPicTiming_ClockTSInfo::seconds_value

-This is theminutes_valuein SEI picture timing information in H.264 content.
+This is the minutes_value in SEI picture timing information in H.264 content.

 **Values:**